 I think many people can relate to this—you have most things, and what you don't have, you can get yourself.
 But everyone wants to join in and celebrate and help; they probably felt that the collection for the children was an important cause.
 Instead of a flower for 300 Swedish kronor (SEK) me, it could be a food package.

-Starting your own fundraising difficult.
-But before you do so, Tomas recommends taking some time to think things through and do your own research.
+Starting a fundraiser difficult.
+But before you do, Tomas recommends taking some time to think it over and do your own research.

 – I think it's important to consider what you want to support and what the money will contribute to.
 For me, it was natural to choose Erikshjälpen.
 I am familiar with their work for children and I know that the money will reach its destination.
 Erikshjälpen has low administrative costs and I have seen for myself what a difference it makes for the children.